By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Syracuse University Art Museum

-In partnership with the Syracuse University Art Museum, the South Asia Center presents an exhibition reception and film screening to explore how painting and folktales can help form community in the Mithila region, located on the India-Nepali border.
+In partnership with the Syracuse University Art Museum, and as part of the Ray Smith Symposium in the College of Arts & Sciences, the South Asia Center presents an exhibition reception and film screening to explore how painting and folktales can help form community in the Mithila region, located on the India-Nepali border.

 Welcome Reception